Mathieuu/CsvEdit/README.md

 + Edit from a table view representing the csv data

-	The table editing is definitly the added value of the plugin and allows a bunch of operation on your csv file among the following features
+	The table editing is definitely the added value of the plugin and allows a bunch of operation on your csv file among the following features

 	- Easy editing of data
 	- Insertion and deletion of table rows